 These accounts are reserved for customer money, this means your money is kept in a separate account from the money we use to run the business.

 In the unlikely event TransferWise ceased to exist, your money would be paid back from this account, ie from Barclays or Wells Fargo, however it is not covered by the Financial Services Compensation Scheme (FSCS) and therefore is deposited at your own risk.
 You also cannot earn interest on the money in your borderless account.

 Millions of customers trust TransferWise with their money.
-We move billions of pounds every month, and we take the safety and security of your money seriously.
+We move over £1 billion every month, and we take the safety and security of your money seriously.

 The TransferWise debit Mastercard is issued by TransferWise Ltd under license by Mastercard International Inc. Mastercard is a registered trademark, and the circles design on the card is a trademark of Mastercard International Incorporated.
 TransferWise is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011, Firm Reference 900507, for the issuing of electronic money.

 There's a small fixed fee to withdraw funds from your TransferWise for Business account to another account in the same currency.

 This is the lowest we can charge to cover costs, and we're committed to getting the fee down over time.